Sedano's: Management today

-Sedano's Supermarkets caters to shoppers who seek authentic ingredients for creating Hispanic and Latin dishes, plus ethnic household products and kitchen equipment and supplies.
-This niche sets them apart from traditional, non-Hispanic grocery stores, where such items may be hard to find or require a special order.
-Sedano's has onsite bakeries and kitchens that produce Hispanic baked goods throughout the day, such as Cuban bread, empanadas, croquetas, and pastelitos.
+Sedano's has onsite bakeries and kitchens that produce Hispanic baked goods such as Cuban bread, empanadas, croquetas, and pastelitos.
 Its custom-cuts meat department with an onsite butcher or “carnicero,” fish and seafood selection, prepared Latin meals, and onsite café specializing in cafeticos, attract Hispanic and non-Hispanic shoppers alike.

 Besides packaged Hispanic foods and culturally common fresh fruits and vegetables, shoppers can also find typical American fare and products.

 Florida expansion

 In 1994, Sedano's began expanding beyond Miami-Dade County when it opened its first store in Hollywood in Broward County.
 There are currently four locations in Broward, including Pembroke Pines and North Lauderdale.
 In January 2010, three Sedano's were opened in Central Florida after acquiring stores from Albertsons LLC.
 Two are in Orlando and the third location is in Kissimmee.

 The chain has since grown to include stores spanning Miami-Dade, Broward, Orange, and Osceola counties.
 On November 6, 2019, the 35th location opened in Hialeah, making this the 10th store in Sedano's Supermarkets founding city of Hialeah, the sixth-largest city in the state.